Takeout-bysourfruit/takeout.py/README.md

 TakeoutClient.send(**emailTemplate)
 ```
+## Errors
+With the arrival of 1.2.0, came a new method to authenticate with Takeout's API.
+This removed your token from the request body and moved it to the Authorization header.
+If you're running an older version Takeout.py, Takeout will throw an error.
+Upgrade to a version >=1.2.0

 ## Roadmap 🚦
 - Some sort of templating built in, allowing you a greater variety of options in a single package (with... well some dependencies).